 3 times a

-Nearly a third of the teenagers reported that they were doing their drinking at a friend’s house.
+As well as getting alcohol from parents, nearly a third of all teenagers reported that they were doing their drinking at a friend’s house.

 Planet Youth is an innovative public health project being adopted in counties Roscommon, Mayo and Galway.
 Its aim is to improve the health and happiness of young people in our communities and assist them in achieving their potential.

-The first Planet Youth Survey was conducted amongst 4,480 15-16 year olds in all of the secondary schools in Roscommon, Mayo and Galway during October 2018.
+The most recent Planet Youth Survey was conducted amongst 4,339 15-16 year olds in all of the secondary schools in Roscommon, Mayo and Galway during November 2022.